Johnny301/ConwaysGameOfLife/README.md

-Simple implementation of Conways Game Of Life
+Simple implementation of Conways Game Of Life, with a few quirks:
+a.
+When placing or removing Cells, the game pauses
+b.
+When Cell leaves the screen, it dies -> to increase performance, although it can lead to unwanted behavior if part of a creation leaves the screen

 **Rules of the game (Taken from wikipedia):**